Rogi433/biyond/README.md

 # biyond
 Site for the election campaing of the BI association in Ecole Centrale de Lyon.
 BI stands for Bureau International.
+I left the files in the branch "develop"

 http://biyond.herokuapp.com/